 The rescue knows its dogs.
-If you tell them upfront what you’re looking for in a dog, they will be able to point you to some potential good matches.
+If you tell them upfront what you’re looking for in a dog, they can point you to some potential suitable matches.
 Most rescues offer a detailed description of the dog’s personality and possible behaviour issues on their website.

 3. Be aware of trauma

 A rescue dog is not like a dog from a breeder.
-A pup from a good breeder has been socialized and has had nothing but good moments in his short life.
-A rescue dog most likely experienced trauma, physically and/or emotionally.
+A pup from a good breeder has been socialised and has had nothing but good moments in his short life.
+A rescue dog most likely experienced trauma, physically and emotionally.

-Dudu was found in a garbage container when he was still a tiny puppy.
-He was raised by the rescue and came to me when he was only three months old.
+Dudu was found in a garbage container while still a tiny puppy.
+The rescue raised him and came to me when he was only three months old.
 You might think he doesn’t remember anything from what happened.
 Being separated from its mother at such young age leaves imprints on a baby dog.
-He has serious anxiety issues and doesn’t trust strangers at all.
-We’ve worked through it and he’s come a long way, but the trauma never fully goes away.
+He has severe anxiety issues and doesn’t trust strangers at all.
+We’ve worked through it, and he’s come a long way, but the trauma never goes away.

 Be prepared for the possibility that your dog has suffered trauma and be patient, this doesn’t go away overnight.
 Being impatient and pushing your dog will only make things worse.